Skip to Content

 The Terrible Impact of Ignoring Animals’ Inability to Adapt

 A new term has emerged alongside climate change: extinction denial.
-It means exactly what it sounds like, that a significant amount of people have started to believe that the scientific alarm bells streaming out from extinction lists are fake because they haven’t seen extinction events for themselves.
+It means exactly what it sounds like many people have started to believe that the scientific alarm bells streaming out from extinction lists are fake because they haven’t seen extinction events for themselves.

-However, extinction events usually take time, and in today’s fast-paced world, they can easily be overlooked.
+However, extinction events usually take time; in today’s fast-paced world, they can easily be overlooked.

 In the Netflix documentary Chasing Coral, a recreational diver named Richard Vevers notices that his favorite corals are starting to turn white and die in his favorite diving locations.
-He teams up with an underwater film crew and a team of researchers to document coral reef bleaching events worldwide.
+He collaborates with an underwater film crew and researchers to document worldwide coral reef bleaching events.

-The coral turns white in the absence of color brought by the algae and, without its main source of food, can starve to death.
+Coral turns white in the absence of color brought by algae and, without its main source of food, can starve to death.

 Bleaching Corals

-The extremes in water temperature are a symptom of climate change and will only continue to become more frequent and intense.
-Corals are unable to structurally adapt fast enough to the extremes in water temperature and have not shown any successful behavioral adaptations to these events.
+Extreme water temperatures are a symptom of climate change and will only continue to become more frequent and intense.
+Corals are unable to structurally adapt fast enough to these extremes and have not shown any successful behavioral adaptations to these events.

-The massive amount of death during this bleaching event didn’t just affect the corals.
-Coral reefs are the perfect illustration of biodiversity, holding 25% of the world’s marine species.
+The massive death rate during this bleaching event didn’t just affect the corals.
+Coral reefs perfectly illustrate biodiversity, holding 25% of the world’s marine species.

-We’re still learning the extent of the impact that bleaching events have on marine life around the globe.
+We’re still learning the extent of bleaching events’ impact on marine life around the globe.

 endangered coral reef

-Over half a billion people rely on coral reefs as a source of food or income, and populated coastlines depend on the reefs for protection from destructive waves.
+Over half a billion people rely on coral reefs for food or income, and populated coastlines depend on them for protection from destructive waves.

-A growing number of people deny the ongoing extinction of species because they don’t physically see them happening.
+A growing number of people deny the ongoing extinction of species because they don’t physically see it happening.
 But even if you can’t see it, you can still feel the effects of it.

-Extinction denial is not only real, it is dangerous for our planet and ecosystems everywhere.
+Extinction denial is not only real, but it is also dangerous for our planet and ecosystems everywhere.

 See Related: 10 Ways to Save Animals Facing Extinction